erikfors/movies_db_flutter/README.md

 * [DIO](https://pub.dev/packages/dio) - A powerful Http client for Dart, which supports Interceptors, Global configuration, FormData, Request Cancellation, File downloading, Timeout etc. (use for http processing)
 * [Flutter_Bloc](https://pub.dev/packages/flutter_bloc) - Widgets that make it easy to integrate blocs and cubits into Flutter.
 Built to work with package:bloc. (state managment solution)
+* [Equatable](https://pub.dev/packages/equatable) - Being able to compare objects in Dart often involves having to override the == operator as well as hashCode.
+(To compare classes, reduces boilerplate code)